DDS16STO/github/README.md

 ### Step 1: Clone the repository

-1. Create a GitHub account
-* There are several ways to a clone the repository (or project).
+1. There are several ways to a clone the repository (or project).
 One way is to use GitHub's official client for Mac and Windows.
-Opem GitHub Desktop if you already have it installed, or head over to https://desktop.github.com and download the app.
+Open GitHub Desktop if you already have it installed, or head over to https://desktop.github.com and download the app.
 * In your browser, head over to https://github.com/DDS16STO/DDS16STO.github.io
 * Look for a button on the far right labeled "Clone in Desktop".
 Click it to clone the repository.